-UW‐Madison has identified the adoption and production of Open Educational Resources (OER) as a priority within the Educational Innovation (EI) Initiative, and in connection with the university’s Unizin efforts.
+UW‐Madison has identified the adoption and production of Open Educational Resources (OER) as a priority within the Educational Innovation (EI) Initiative, and in connection with the university’s partnership with the Unizin consortium.
 The advantages of increased use of OER for instruction include enhanced attainment of learning outcomes, greater flexibility and more diverse pathways for students when accessing learning materials, greater flexibility for instructors to customize instructional materials, and lower course material costs for students.

 The university’s future digital learning infrastructure will encompass significantly enhanced capabilities to identify and share digital content (including OER) for the purposes of teaching and learning.
 OER have significant potential to help campus further embody and enact the Wisconsin Idea through the sharing of our teaching resources across the state, the nation and the world.

 Support and encourage instructors to create, revise, and adopt OER course materials that increase student learning and student access to high quality, innovative learning materials, at lower cost.

 UW-Madison improves learning outcomes, and provides students with greater flexibility and more diverse pathways to access learning materials, significantly reduces the cost of instructional materials for enrolled students (while maintaining or improving their quality), and is recognized as a state and national leader in developing and improving OERs.